cloudsigma/getting-started-with-terraform/README.md

 1. Install Terraform.
 2. Set your CloudSigma credentials in `terraform.tfvars` file.
-3. Generate a new SSH key under your home directory (`demo` and `demo.pub`)
-4. `cd` into one of the example folders.
+3. `cd` into one of the example folders.
-5. Run `terraform init`.
+4. Run `terraform init`.
-6. Run `terraform apply`.
+5. Run `terraform apply`.
-7. After it's done deploying, the example will output an IP you can try out.
+6. After it's done deploying, the example will output an IP you can try out.
-8. To clean up and delete all resources after you're done, run `terraform destroy`.
+7. To clean up and delete all resources after you're done, run `terraform destroy`.

 ## License